hyperbrew/bolt-cep/README.md

 `yarn zip`

-- Bundles your ZXP and any assets specified in config to the `dist/zip` folder
+- Bundles your zxp and specified assets to a zip archive in the `dist/zip` folder

 ---